 It refers to the time during which the catechumen was prepared to receive baptism.
 Thus, the catechumenate is an institution of the Church at the service of the Christian initiation of newly converted adults who are preparing to receive Baptism.

 The Catechism of the Catholic Church defines Christian Initiation, as follows "participation in the divine nature".
-This is done by receiving the three sacraments of Christian initiation: baptism, which is the beginning of new life; the confirmationThe Eucharist, which nourishes the person with the Body and Blood of Christ in order to be transformed into Him.
+This is achieved by receiving the three sacraments of Christian initiation: baptism, which is the beginning of new life; confirmation, which is its strengthening; and the Eucharist, which nourishes the person with the Body and Blood of Christ in order to be transformed into him.

-The Church welcomes, accompanies, and teaches to follow the action of the Holy Spirit.
+The Church welcomes, accompanies and teaches to follow the action of the Holy Spirit.
 The catechumenate is developed in four stages that are united through the rites: the entrance, the catechumenate, the election of the person and the celebration of the sacraments.

 With these stages, the Adult Catechumenate offers a progressive initiation of the catechumens into the community of the faithful.
 Through this process, The whole community considers together with them the value of the life and teachings of Jesus, especially his Passion, Death and Resurrection, along with renewing conversion and missionary discipleship.